openxthinking/bullet-docs/docs/snippets.md

 	<span class="clearfix"></span>
 </details>

-1. From Shopify admin, navigate to `Online Store > Themes`
+1. From Shopify admin, go to `Online Store → Themes`
 1. Click `Customize`
 1. Open `Theme settings` and scroll to `Custom code`
 1. In the CSS section, paste the following code: